Backup a database using AWS Lambda container

 Prerequisites

-Before getting our hands dirty by writing code, make sure our development environment has the following tools installed and configured:
+To follow this tutorial, make sure your development environment has the following tools installed and configured:

 Create Serverless project

-Serverless is a tool that makes it easier to create, test and deploy a project that uses serverless architecture.
+Serverless is a framework that makes creating, testing, and deploying a serverless architecture project easier.
 The first step is to install it on our computer.

 The project generated has the following structure: